sunsketch/BudgetApp/README.md

 ## 🌟 Highlights

-- User Authentification / Registration
-- Input spending, grouped by categories
-- Edit inputs
+- CRUD Operations with txt file
-- etc.
+-

 ## ℹ️ Overview

-We are a group of Senior Computer Science majors at UHV that have gotten together to make a desktop application using C# and Visual Studio.
-This project is intended to gain experience in Git, software development techniques, database integration and user authentification and a deeper understanding of established OOP skills.
+Senior software engineering group project.

 ### ✍️ Authors

-Peter Avila -
+P. Avila -

-Anne Davis -
+A. Davis -

-Camron Hudson -
+C. Hudson -

-Abhi Patel -
+A. Patel -

-Brian Rodriguez -
+B. Rodriguez -

-Rauan Toriyev -
+R. Toriyev -

 ## 💭 Feedback and Contributing

 Please use Discussions to give feedback if you are outside of the group.
-We value the input from established or establishing developers.